Aniket-Kumar-Yadav/NutriRecipe-Finder/README.md

 # NutriRecipe Finder

-**"NutriRecipe Finder is an app made with Streamlit that helps you find Indian recipes based on what you like to eat and the ingredients you have.
-It uses a large recipe database and smart language tools to give you personalized suggestions along with nutrition details."**
+"NutriRecipe Finder is an app made with Streamlit that helps you find Indian recipes based on your food preferences—like veg, non-veg, or vegan—and the ingredients you already have at home.
+You can also use it to keep track of food stored in your fridge, so nothing goes to waste.
+It gives you personalized recipe ideas with nutrition details using a large recipe collection and smart language tools."

 ## Overview